Boost your career while learning a new language

 The Graduate Diploma in Arts (Spanish) will give you the equivalent of an undergraduate major in Spanish without completing a second bachelor’s degree.

 The Graduate Diploma in Arts (Spanish) is a bridging tool for graduates in other subjects to get the equivalent of a major in Spanish.
-You can then go on to a postgraduate qualification in Spanish if you wish.

 Spanish is one of the most widely spoken languages in the world and continues to grow as a popular second language.
 Spanish is spoken not only in Spain, but also in more than 20 countries in Latin America, parts of Africa, and in many regions of the United States.

 Trade, tourism and diplomatic relations between New Zealand and the Hispanic world are on an upward trend.
 With the Graduate Diploma in Arts (Spanish) your knowledge of Spanish language and culture will prove both valuable and rewarding with a wide range of career choices possible, including: